The Greenway Trails of San Antonio - Part II

 As a highlight, this trail connects two barbeque houses: Two Bros on West Avenue and Blanco Barbeque next to Hardberger.
 At the moment, this short path makes it an excellent quick ride that is fairly shaded on most routes.
 The only drawback is the number of walkers who will take up the entire width; cyclists must cry out "On your left" often.

 River Walk (Zoo to Blue Star)

-The ride to the San Antonio Zoo from the Blue Star Arts Complex located on S. Alamo is a nice, shaded picturesque ride through parts of well manicured lawns in the historic King William District and downtown.
-According to the San Antonio River Authority, riders must ride street level from Nueva to Navarro northbound, then to St. Mary's and finally Brooklyn Ave. where they will find the trailhead for the river's east side.
+The ride to the San Antonio Zoo from the Blue Star Arts Complex located on S. Alamo is a nice, shaded picturesque ride through parts of well-manicured lawns in the historic King William District and downtown.
+According to the San Antonio River Authority, riders must ride street level from Nueva to Navarro northbound, then to St. Mary's, and finally Brooklyn Ave. where they will find the trailhead for the river's east side.
 Click here for details.
 Due to construction, parts of the path were closed in March 2014 at the Pearl complex.
 Riders must exit at Camden St. at Newell.
 Ave. and bypass the construction to the trailhead at Josephine.
 The ride continues smoothly until it reaches another construction zone just east of the Brackenridge Park Golf Course.

-Riding on the Riverwalk is not idea since that walkers are not congenial toward cyclists.
+Riding on the Riverwalk is not recommended since that walkers are not congenial toward cyclists.
 Riders were having to announce "On your left" often; it was not well received.
 Overall, we cannot recommend the Riverwalk beyond Nueva at this time.